wltan/telegram-repl-bot/docs/index.md

 ## How we built it

 On the front end, the bot was built using Python 3.8.0.
 On the back end, Docker SDK is used as an intermediate platform to handle the input and access an existing REPL or compiler to produce the ouput.
-(Include Microsoft Azure somewhere)
+Microsoft Azure's Container Registry and Web App for Containers were used to...

 ## Challenges we ran into